 A student may be required to perform work on an outside model for completion of an academic module.
-The model must be at least 16 years of age and cannot be a student who is scheduled to be on the clock.
-The educator will give the student a minimum five day notice and the model will be charged at student pricing.
+The model must be at least 12 years of age and cannot be a student who is scheduled to be on the clock.
+The educator will give the student a minimum five-day notice.
 Failure to bring in a model constitutes a clock-out (CO2) for failure to have necessary supplies.